hellenike/textbook/docs/about/index.md

 ## Organization

-A brief section of "Preliminaries" introducing the Greek alphabet and accent is followed by modules that we use as the basis for two to three weeks of our courses.
+The textbook begins with a brief section of "Preliminaries" introducing the Greek alphabet and accent.
+This is followed by modules that we use as the basis for two to three weeks of our courses.
 We expect to cover modules 1-4 in the first semester of a two-semester, full-year course.

 Each module has three sections: